Three delicious omega-3 rich plant-based recipes for World Vegan Day

-As we recently revealed, omega-3 is an essential fatty acid most of us aren’t getting enough of.
-This is included in Lumity supplements but it’s worth making sure we include enough of it in our diets too.
+As we recently discussed, omega-3 is an essential fatty acid most of us aren’t getting enough of.
+This is included in Lumity Morning & Night supplements but it’s worth making sure we include enough of it in our diets too.

 “Chia seeds make a fantastic low carb breakfast and as well as high in omega-3, are also protein rich.
 I am a big fan of seaweed generally, and whilst it is a lowish dose, all seaweed contains omega-3.
 The highest quantity of omega-3 in a seaweed is in algae such as spirulina.
 And Rapeseed oil is a fantastic UK grown product which contains 10 times more omega-3 than olive oil.
 Always go for cold pressed and organic if possible.”